 For additional rooms booked at a later point in time the same cancellation policy shall apply.

-- Companies with an annual production, separate cancellation policies according to corporate agreement shall apply.
+3. For companies with an annual production, a separate cancellation policies according to corporate agreement shall apply.

 Until 30 days prior to arrival: no cancellation fee